Dina d'malkhuta dina: Application of the dina to Jews

 While the majority of rabbis hold that Dina d'malkhuta dina applies to, both, Jewish and non-Jewish governments, Rabbi Nissim, who cites the Tosafists, dissented, saying that with respect to land-tax levied by a government on its subjects, such as in the case of the Persian king who was entitled to levy a land-tax upon his subjects, and those who defaulted in payment could have their property confiscated, or either mortgaged by mortgagers until payment has been made on the property (Baba Bathra 55a, Rashi s.v. טסקא), the rule of Dina d'malkhuta dina applies in their case, that is, only to non-Jewish kingdoms (forms of government) outside of the Land of Israel, but does not apply to Jewish kings and governors within the Land of Israel.
 According to Maimonides, the government of any country has the authority to levy a land-tax upon its subjects, and those who default in its payment could have their property confiscated from them, or either mortgaged by mortgagers until payment has been made.

 The rabbis required "minimal justice" from non-Jewish rulers, as such for the dina to be accepted there were two stipulations.
 These stipulations were that laws had to be both explicit and universal, to safeguard Jews from gentile laws that could potentially be used against them.

+A sovereign non-Jewish government, although given powers to levy taxes, etc., is not authorized to appoint a rabbi over the Jewish community without the approval of the majority of that community, unless the rabbi were erudite and possessed a retentive memory, as well as had exceptional reasoning faculties with acute penetration (Responsa of Rabbi Isaac ben Sheshet, responsum no. 271).
+If, however, a Jewish person appoints a rabbi over the community, without receiving prior approval from that community, such actions are regretful and he will be required to give an account for his actions (Responsa of Rabbi Shlomo ibn Aderet, responsum no. 637).